Martin Horak

 Current Research Projects

-This comparative research (conducted together with researchers from several countries) aims to document the causes and governance implications of the migration of urban professionals from large cities during COVID-19 pandemic.
-The research is conducted under the aegis of the LoGov research programme (www.logov-rise.eu), supported by a European Union grant.
+This comparative research (conducted with several European colleagues) explores the political and policy implications of the migration of urban professionals from large cities to small towns during COVID-19 pandemic.
+The research is supported by a European Union grant.

 Selected Publications